NoteDance/Note/README.md

 **3. parallel forward propagation and calculate multiple gradients and optimizing.(kernel.PO=3)**

-**parallel optimization may cause unstable training(the estimate of the gradient is biased) but it can speed up training and make the loss function jump out of the local minimum.**

-**Note can speed up training by multiprocessing and has stop mechanism and gradient attenuation to resolve unstable training.**

-**Note uses multiprocessing parallel forward propagation and optimizes neural network.**

-**Note's multi-process kernel is not compatible with the neural network built by Keras.
-You can use the layer package from Note and the low-level API from tensorflow to build neural networks.**
+**Parallel optimization may cause unstable training(the estimate of the gradient is biased) but it can speed up training and make the loss function jump out of the local minimum.
+Note can speed up training by multiprocessing and has stop mechanism and gradient attenuation to resolve unstable training.
+Note uses multiprocessing to perform parallel forward propagation and optimization on neural networks.
+Note's multi-process kernel is not compatible with the neural network built by Keras.
+You can use the layer directory from Note and the low-level API from tensorflow to build neural networks.**

 #### Multiprocessing: